 Years of Experience

-For those who claim five to nine years of work experience, pay on average amounts to $62K per year.
-The greater proportion of employees (38 percent) report 10-19 years of experience and bring home median pay of $63K annually.
+Those who have five to nine years of work experience see average salaries of around $62K annually.
+The greater proportion of employees (38 percent) report 10-19 years of experience and bring home median pay of $63K per year.

-Bringing in the most money are Ecologists — their earnings average about $75K annually.
-Government Program Managers are a close second at approximately $67K along with Biologists (around $51K).
+Bringing in the most money are Ecologists — their earnings average $75K per year.
+Government Program Managers are a close second at about $67K along with Biologists ($51K).

 Certifications and Degrees

-In this position, it pays to have Project Management in your toolkit; employees who claim proficiency enjoy a higher median salary of approximately $78K annually.
-A skill that is commonly seen around here is Program Management; approximately one in five deem it necessary for work.
+In this position, it pays to have Project Management in your toolkit; employees who claim proficiency enjoy a higher median salary of $78K annually.
+Emergency Medical Services is a popular skill in the National Park Service Park workforce; about one in five of those surveyed report putting it to use in their jobs.

 Benefits and Perks